-Bethe The latest telegraphic reports state that electoral vote.
-The certificates of the republioffice of Postmaster - an office of trust and profit under the United States.
-Spcool, that the Certificates have not the certificate of the Governor attached as required by the United States the Governor to give a certificate of election or appointment as electors to Cartweight, Odell and Cronia, they being the only "eligible electors." who had received the highest number of votes at the election held on the 7th of November, as Watts then held the office of Postmaster It Lafayette, Ocegon.
-It is a knowly question, but the Beg A most excellent opportunity is now of Republicans care nothing for that.
-In they
+The latest telegraphic reports state that ongress had reached Oregon in counting the dectoral vote.
+The certificates of the republican electors were presented, and objections made in the case of Watts, one of the electors, upon the grounds, 1st, that he was incligible.
+The objection closed with proof that he held the office of Postmaster-an office of trust and profit under the United States.
+Second, that the Certificates have not the certificate of the Governor attached as required by the United States law.
+Third, that the law of Gregon required the Governor to give a certificate of election or appointment as electors to Cartwright, Odell and Cronin, they being the only religible electors." who had received the highest number of rotes at the election held on the 7th of November, as Watts then held the office of Postmaster & Lafayette, Oregon.
+It is a knotty question, but the Republicans care nothing for that.
+If they can't untie the knot by fair means, they have proved themselves as expert in cutting through such knots as burglars are in boring through the door or shutter of a store for robbery.

-18 C., On Tuesday night the boys of the Union Silver Cornet Band, showed their respect for Lieutenant, Gov. W. D. Simpson, Solicitor B. W. Ball and the Hampton Government, by giving have yielded to the determination of the people tures equal to the best, to embrace the present opportunity.
-We have seen photographs taken by him and do not hesitate to protounce them preciated.
-The Licut, Governor was called out and made one of his happiest speeches.
-Solieltor Ball also responded in excellent sixt; and as our people never leaves a meeting perfectly President is held. satisfied until they hear from their favorite man and orator, Speaker W. H. Wallace, the boysand there was a goodly number of old and young boys there-called upon him to seenk to them. which he did in his usual cloqueat and stirring manner.
+BEG.
+On Tuesday night the boys of the Union Silver Cornet Band, showed their respect for bonds, and much as they want their own Presi-W. Ball and the Hampton Government, by giving have yielded to the determination of the people tures equal to the best, to embrace the present opportunity.
+We have seen photographs taken by him and do act hesitate to pronounce them and made one of his happiest speeches.
+Solicitor Ball also responded in excellent style; and as our people never leaves a meeting perfectly satisfied until they hear from their favorite man and orator, Speaker W. H. Wallace; the boysand there was a goodly number of old and young boys there-called upon him to speak to them, which he did in his usual eloquent and stirring manner.
 Three cheers and a tiger, were then given for Simpson, Ball, Wallace and the Hampton government, and all peaceably dispersed.

-B=0..
-The white militia companies of Columbia have been drilling lately for the purpose of having a military parade in honor of Washington's birthday, on the 22d just ; but the comnumber of the troops stationed at that city has received orders from the dolt in the White House at Washington, without assigning any reason, to prevent the parade.
+Bea.
+The white militia companies of Columbia have been drilling lately for the purpose of having a military parade in honor of Washington's birthday, on the 22d inst.; but the commander of the troops stationed at that city has received orders from the dolt in the White House at Washington, without assigning any reason, to prevent the parade.

 Could that tool of Chamberlain, Patterson, Cameron, Morton and other corruptionists, stoop to a more contemptible act?
 With such an order staring us in the face, what confidence can we place in his pretensions of liberality and justice to the white people of the South.
-His word is not worth a banbee, if the lickspittles around him order otherwise.
+His word is not worth a baubee, if the lickspittles around him order otherwise.
 He will soon leave the high office he has disgraced, and sink out of sight in "his native slime and slough."